«

-People I would have loved to have shared a drink with includes Richard Feynman.
-Never had the good fortune of meeting the man or even sitting in at one of his lectures.
+People I would have loved to have a drink with includes Richard Feynman.
+I never had the good fortune of meeting the man or even sitting in at one of his lectures.
 But thanks to the magic of the world wide web, at least I can get a good idea of how delightful he must have been in person.
 So get yourself a large coffee, sit back, and learn from the master as you watch the Sir Douglas Robb Memorial Lectures delivered in 1979 at the University of Auckland.
 “A set of four priceless archival recordings from the University of Auckland (New Zealand) of the outstanding Nobel prize-winning physicist Richard Feynman – arguably the greatest science lecturer ever.
 Although the recording is of modest technical quality the exceptional personal style and unique delivery shine through.”

 He was my idol when i was growing up.
 Would have loved to have met him.